MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 ## Learning Objectives

 * Define what makes a computer a server
-* Create html pages
+* Create an html page
+* Create a static web server
-* Create css files and apply them to a html page
+* Create css files and apply them to an html page
 * Create links between pages

 ## Before we start